cisocrgroup/pocoweb/frontend/public_html/doc.md

 ### [DELETE] `rest-url`/users/`uid`
 Delete the user account of the user with an id of `uid`.
 * [Authorization](#user-content-authorization) is required.
-* Admins can delete any user account.
+* Administrators can delete any user account.
 * Every user can delete her own user account.

-If an user account is deleted, any projects and or packages, that the user owend are deleted.
+If an user account is deleted, any projects and or packages, that the user owned are deleted.
 Since packages just define a subset of a project, the deletion of packages deletes the package information, but not the project information.
 It is save to delete a user that still owns a package.